Grilled Steak Salad with Chile & Brown Sugar

 1 avocado, diced

-In a large bowl, whisk together the sugar, salt, ancho chile powder, oregano, sesame oil, cumin, and half of the garlic.
+In a large bowl, whisk together the sugar, salt, ancho chile powder, oregano, sesame oil, 1 tablespoon of the olive oil, cumin, and half of the garlic.

 Add the steak, and thoroughly coat it with the marinade; marinate for at least 1 hour or overnight.